deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 Kirk had instinctively retreated to the opposite side of the room, propelled by an instinct shared both by herbivores facing a raging predator, and men facing a raging woman.

 Somehow, she was worse when she suddenly got quiet.
 "There’s more to life." she repeated.
 “There’s… making a difference, like we are here.
 There’s being more than just somebody else’s wage-slave piece of eye candy.
-Like... if I'm gonna be sexy, I just… I want it to be on *my* terms.
+Like...if I'm gonna be sexy, I just… I want it to be on *my* terms.
 You know?”

 She took a deep, cleansing breath, and picked up the towel.
 "Julian's a really nice guy, but he puts me off balance.
 I know I shouldn't tease him like I do but… I mean, it puts me back in control."
 Kirk watched her as she opened the laundry basket and dropped the towel into it.
 “I'm sorry.”

 "Apologize to him.
 He is the one you are making uncomfortable."

-"I know, I know...
-I just..." she tidied some stray hair out of her face.
+"I know, I know...I just..." she tidied some stray hair out of her face.
 "We'd get along great, I think.
 And a big part of me wants that.
 I kinda feel like I *have* to put a wall there, y'know?
 Keep him at a distance."

 "Would it really be so bad if you gave in?"
 Kirk asked.